 Applications are invited for Harry S. Truman Scholarship from college students pursuing a public service-related graduate degree.
 Students must be a United States citizen, United States national, or a permanent resident of American Samoa.

-- a full-time junior-level student at a four-year institution pursuing a bachelor’s degree during the 2017-2018 academic year.
-‘Junior’ here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2018 and August 2019 or a student in his or her third year of collegiate study who expects to graduate during the 2017-2018 academic year;
+- a full-time junior-level student at a four-year institution pursuing a bachelor’s degree during the 2018-2019 academic year.
+‘Junior’ here means a student who plans to continue the full-time undergraduate study and who expects to receive a baccalaureate degree between December 2019 and August 2020 or a student in his or her third year of collegiate study who expects to graduate during the 2018-2019 academic year;

 - nominated by the Truman Scholarship Faculty Representative at his or her institution;